ninjudd/cake/README.md

-Cake is a build tool for Clojure that is as easy to use as it sounds, inspired by fond memories of Rake and countless hours of singeing our hair with other build tools.
+Cake is a tasty build tool for clojure, designed to be as powerful and fun to use as clojure itself.
+Cake has the following features:

+* a persistent JVM, eliminating start-up overhead
+* a dependency based task model, making it simple to define your own tasks and extend existing ones
+* a large library of built in tasks
+* compatibility with most lein project.clj's
+* cross platform (linux, os x, windows, commodore 64)
+* an enhanced REPL with readline and tab completion

+_This software is a pre-release, please submit an issue on github if you run into any problems._

 ## Installation